Calvin-Data-Science/data202/src/day1/notes.md

 * Copies of info sheets
 * Name card paper (and card stock in case we run out)
 * Sharpies
-* Classroom computer logged on to github with this page
+* Classroom computer logged on to GitHub with this page
 * Moodle opened to Student role

 ## Outline